Brugada syndrome is a rare but serious condition that affects the way electrical signals pass through the heart.

 Your specialist should be able to give you more advice about the likely long-term impact of your condition on your lifestyle.

 Planning a pregnancy if you have Brugada syndrome

 Brugada syndrome is linked to genes you inherit from your parents.
-If you have the condition or have a family history of it, there's a risk that any children you have could get it, too.
+If you have the condition or a family history of it, there's a risk that any children you have could also get it.

 Speak to your GP or specialist if you're planning a pregnancy and: